2010 Subaru Outback Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2010 Subaru Outback
+A guide to repairs, service, and maintenance costs for your 2010 Subaru Outback

 On 2010-2013 Subaru models equipped with an automatic transmission and Audiovox accessory remote start system, if the key fob is dropped it may begin randomly transmitting a request to start the engine, causing the engine to unexpectedly start and run for up to 15 minutes.
 The engine may continue to start and stop until the battery in the fob goes dead or until the vehicle runs out of fuel.
 If the vehicle is parked in an enclosed area, there is a risk of carbon monoxide build-up which may cause asphyxiation.
 Original equipment keyless entry fobs integrated on the vehicle key are not affected.
 Dealers will replace the affected key fobs to correct this concern.